Limited Resource Fitness - A Health Related Fitness Unit

 Research - Present information in a variety of formats and platforms

 Day to Day Connections: Students will explore exercise routines being presented in a variety of formats such as videos, booklets, and posters.
 This will be followed by discussions on the challenges of following each format.
 When working towards their SMART goal students will track their progress in a format of their choice.

 Summative Connection: When planning their summative fitness routine students can choose the format and platform they will present their routine with.
 This can be a google doc, Canva poster, slideshow, or video.

 This was a fun unit to teach as I have now been going to a gym consistently for the first time in my life, focusing on exercises (weightlifting) that I find challenging and intrinsically motivating.
 I wanted to share this enthusiasm with the Grade 8’s and 9’s, hopefully seeing them discover an interest in general or a specific fitness activity.

 The first three weeks of giving students 10 minutes a class of self-guided time to work towards a fitness goal were challenging at times.
 Students wanted to spend their energy justifying why shooting a basketball would improve their cardiovascular endurance instead of interval training, or doing jump rope.
-Through individual discussions and seeing classmates start to succeed they mostly came around as the second half of the unit progressed towards the summative.
+Through individual discussions and seeing classmates start to succeed they started to choose more efficient training methods as the second half of the unit progressed towards the summative.

 Thoughts, questions, concerns?
 Let me know on twitter @tannernickel, I am always looking for ideas and ways to improve my inquiry teaching.